pythonanywhere/help_pages/articles/FastAPI.md

 # Disclaimer

-Deployment of FastAPI-based (and other async) web apps on PythonAnywhere is experimental feature that is possible to use, but not guaranteed to work yet.
+Deployment of FastAPI-based (and other async) web apps on PythonAnywhere is an experimental feature that is possible to use, but not guaranteed to work yet.

-Important limitations to know about:
+Some important limitations to know about:

- * HTTPS only on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
+ * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
- * no support for static files mappings
+ * There is no support for static file mappings
- * no support for HTTP password
+ * There is no support for HTTP password
- * programmatic management with API only (no web UI)
+ * There is no web UI for creating and managing ASGI websites -- it's API-only
- * no stability of the interface guaranteed
+ * We do not guarantee that the API interface will remain the same.

 If you are brave enough to try it, here is a quick guide how to do it.